flatpak/flatpak-docs/docs/sandbox-permissions.rst

 D-Bus access
 ````````````

-DBus access is filtered by default.
+D-Bus access is filtered by default.
 The default policy for the session bus
 only allows the application to own its own namespace named by
 ``$FLATPAK_ID``, subnames of it and ``org.mpris.MediaPlayer2.$FLATPAK_ID``
 for `MPRIS <https://www.freedesktop.org/wiki/Specifications/mpris-spec/>`_.